 Meaning

-“Apathy can be overcome by enthusiasm, and enthusiasm can only be aroused by two things: first, an ideal, with takes the imagination by storm, and second, a definite intelligible plan for carrying that ideal into practice.” presents a viewpoint centered on courage.
-It implies that courage appears in moments of uncertainty and encourages us to remember that small acts of bravery matter.
+The message behind “Apathy can be overcome by enthusiasm, and enthusiasm can only be aroused by two things: first, an ideal, with takes the imagination by storm, and second, a definite intelligible plan for carrying that ideal into practice.” revolves around courage.
+It suggests that courage appears in moments of uncertainty, making it relatable to many people's experiences.

 Theme